Broad-range spectral management towards next-generation net-zero energy greenhouses

 Abstract

 Greenhouses enable crop production in challenging climates, ensuring food security through controlled environments.
-Sustainable development requires addressing the food-energy-water nexus while optimising four key factors – light, temperature, CO2 levels, and water availability – that interact to shape plant productivity.
+Sustainable development requires addressing the food–energy–water nexus while optimising four key factors: light, temperature, CO2 levels, and water availability.
 Advancing next-generation greenhouses demands a transdisciplinary approach, yet existing innovations lack a comprehensive framework for integration.
-This perspective highlights recent technological advances and challenges, proposing pathways to synergise diverse elements, while emphasising the potential of broad-range spectral management.
-It aims at developing highly-efficient and sustainable net-zero energy greenhouses, paving the way to meet future agricultural demands and contribute to global sustainability goals.
+This perspective highlights recent technological advances and challenges, positioning broad-range spectral management as a unifying strategy to regulate all the four factors, and aiming at developing highly-efficient and sustainable net-zero energy greenhouses, paving the way to meet future agricultural demands and contribute to global sustainability goals.

 Article information